Sp1keeeee/learngit/readme.txt

 Git is a free software
 Git has a mutable index called stage changes of files
-Creating new branch is quick
+Creating new branch is quic
-merge
+addd merge
+fix a bug